 Personal data means any information relating to an identified or identifiable natural person (‘data subject’); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.

-Q2: But my web site doesn’t collect any data…
+But my web site doesn’t process any data…

 “Silence, pre-ticked boxes or inactivity does not constitute consent.”